 My thoughts and desires for what this new flag means are mine, but what does it mean to you?

 Art is subjective and new meanings come from the individual who views it.
 So, please take this moment to find what this flag means to you as an individual and also how you might be able to impact the community as a whole through its message.

-Progress is more than just a flag or a symbol, it's a message and a movement.
-It's an initiative giving back to those most in need within our community.
+The "Progress" design is more than just a flag or a symbol, it's a message and a movement.
+Out of it was born the Progress Initiative, to further these goals.

-When a “Progress Initiative” product is sold within the store, 25% of sales will go towards donations made to organizations that help our community.
+When a "Progress Initiative" item is sold, 25% of gross sales go towards donations made to organizations that helps our community.

-You now have the option to choose from an assortment of charities, both ones we've supported in the past and new ones.
+You now have the option to choose from an assortment of charities we've supported, both current and previous recipients.
 When choosing products, you can press "Select Causes" to choose one, a mix, or donate to all equally.

 GET THE FLAG